jellyfin-archive/jellyfin-docs/general/clients/web-config.md

 ### Custom Menu Links

 Jellyfin 10.8 adds the ability to specify custom links to be inserted in the navigation menu via the `config.json` file.
-Links are configured with a `name`, `url`, and optional `icon` properties.
-The icon is specified using the name of an icon from the [Material Design Iconfont](https://jossef.github.io/material-design-icons-iconfont/) used in Jellyfin Web.
+Links are configured with a `name`, `url`, and optional `icon` property.
+The icon is specified using the name of an icon from the [Material Design Icons](https://jossef.github.io/material-design-icons-iconfont/) used in Jellyfin Web.
 By default the "link" icon will be used.

 ```json
 "menuLinks": [